Axinom/public-test-vectors/README.md

 # Usage of Axinom DRM

 All test vectors can be played back using both the PlayReady and Widevine DRM technologies for decryption.
+The [W3C Clear Key mechanism](https://www.w3.org/TR/encrypted-media/#clear-key) is also supported for key delivery.

 PlayReady license server URL: https://drm-playready-licensing.axtest.net/AcquireLicense